-Many of the most flexible and active lenders will price loans at a high margin over the Prime Rate (2 to 2.75% over Prime) – especially for highly leveraged, marginal or smaller transactions – but there are lenders who will price loans for stronger transactions at a more reasonable Prime + 1%, which is not a bad deal in any market (even the current one), especially if you believe that any coming recession will be short-lived as it is possible that rates could go up and come back down.
+Many of the most flexible and active lenders will price loans at a high margin over the Prime Rate (2 to 2.75% over Prime) – especially for highly leveraged, marginal or smaller transactions – but there are lenders who will price loans for stronger transactions at a more reasonable Prime + 1% (or less), which is not a bad deal in any market (even the current one), especially if you believe that any coming recession will be short-lived as it is possible that rates could go up and come back down.

 RV Park Construction to Permanent Financing

 This type of SBA loan is essentially a very secure construction-to-permanent loan that benefits both the borrower and the lender as it allows you to finance the acquisition of the land, the complete construction of the project and any other additional costs.